 You’ll have the opportunity to tap into this vast scholarly resource as you move through your residency.
-We’re already collaborating on research, interacting with UCI’s EMIG, providing medical student and resident rotations, and working together on providing educational content and more.
+We provide medical student and resident rotations, and work together on providing educational content and more.
 The relationship we enjoy with UCI is open for your collaborative ideas.

 - The great California lifestyle

 We’re located in the heart of California, the Central Valley.
-We’ve got great seasons with great weather, excellent restaurants, shopping, movies, schools, parks, sports and gyms plus we’re in the middle of everything:
+We have great seasons with great weather, excellent restaurants, shopping, movies, schools, parks, sports and gyms.
+Plus we’re in the middle of everything:

 - LA, San Francisco, and more

 Visalia www.ci.visalia.ca.us is a friendly, safe community of 125,000 people with a very reasonable cost of living.
-There’s plenty to do locally during off hours and phenomenal day trips and weekend excursions are within reach.
+There’s plenty to do locally during off hours and phenomenal day trips and weekend excursions are within a short drive.

-- Commitment to GME Kaweah Delta Health Care District has made an enormous investment in personnel, time and capital to bring graduate medical education to Visalia.
-Among many other commitments, its:
+- In it's commitment to GME, Kaweah Delta Health Care District has made an enormous investment in personnel, time and capital to bring graduate medical education to Visalia.
+Among many other commitments, KDHCD has:

 - Helped build an ED faculty